-Form: The Certificates will be issued subject to, and with the benefit of, a

-Guarantor and the Warrant Agent.

-Cash Settlement Amount: In respect of each Certificate, is the amount (if positive) equal to:

-Notional Amount per Certificate x Closing Level

-Denominations: Certificates are represented by a global warrant in respect of all the a Board Lot or integral multiples thereof.
+Issuer: SG Issuer Index: Hang Seng Index Net Total Return Index The Certificates: European Style Cash Settled Long Certificates relating to the Index Number: A further 4,500,000 Certificates The Certificates shall be consolidated and form a single series with an existing issue of 4,000,000 European Style Cash Settled Long Certificates relating to the Hang Seng Index Net Total Return Index issued by the Issuer and listed on the SGX-ST, in which dealings commenced on 26 February 2019.
+Form: The Certificates will be issued subject to, and with the benefit of, a master instrument by way of deed poll dated 21 June 2018 (the " Master Instrument ") and executed by the Issuer and the Guarantor and a master warrant agent agreement dated 29 May 2017 (the " Master Warrant Agent Agreement ") and made between the Issuer, the Guarantor and the Warrant Agent.
+Cash Settlement Amount: In respect of each Certificate, is the amount (if positive) equal to: Notional Amount per Certificate x Closing Level Denominations: Certificates are represented by a global warrant in respect of all the Certificates.
+Exercise: The Certificates may only be exercised on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
 Certificate Holders will not be required to deliver an exercise notice.
 If the Cash Settlement Amount (less any Exercise Expenses) is positive, all Certificates will be deemed to have been automatically exercised at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day.
 The Cash Settlement Amount less the Exercise Expenses in respect of the Certificates shall be paid in the manner set out in Condition 4(c) of the Conditions.
 In the event the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
-(Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to
+(Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the Issuer in respect of the Certificates.